iRelaunch Resources for Military Spouses

 Continuing Education Resources for Veterans - by Evelyn Rogers

 What kinds of education does the post-9/11 G.I.
 Bill pay for?
-This concise article explains the types of academic programs funded by the Servicemen’s Readjustment Act (the G.I.
+This concise article (click on title above) explains the types of academic programs funded by the Servicemen’s Readjustment Act (the G.I.
 Bill) and offers other suggestions about how to make the most of this benefit.

 The National Military Spouse Network is a professional development and networking organization that provides support for military spouses whose "dreams and ambitions" must be balanced with the realities of a military lifestyle.
 Sue Hoppin, NMSN's founder and president, understands and lives the military lifestyle.
 Before founding the NMSN, Sue served as the first deputy director for spouse outreach for the Military Officers Association of America, charged with creating and spearheading military spouse initiatives for the 370,000-member association.
 In 2007, Sue co-authored, A Family's Guide to the Military for the popular "Dummies" series.
 Sue's blog provides excellent resources for the military spouse and family.